Bairstow's 90 helps England beat SA in riotous T20

 After 16 overs South Africa were 171-5 and ahead of England at the equivalent stage but, after Sam Curran conceded 10, Jordan produced a clinic in death bowling.

-He conceded just three singles followed by three dot balls to Andile Phehlukwayo to effectively seal victory.
+He conceded just three singles followed by three dot balls to Phehlukwayo to effectively seal victory.

 Great, and somewhat fortuitous, knock from Bairstow.